opencontainers/distribution-spec/ext/ext.md

 ## Summary

-This base extension is used to discover and return an array of extensions.
+This base extension namespace is used to discover and return an array of extensions.

 ## Reference Explanation